 Working in this industry as long as I have I’ve seen many fitness trends come and go.

 There is nothing wrong with either of those scenarios as long as you know what you want and are training accordingly.
-Don’t just follow some exercise or nutrition trend because its hot right now as it might be counter-intuitive and actually slow down your progress.
-I always say if you want to perform train for performance, If you want to look like a model train like one, If you want to look like a boxer train like one etc… Personally when I have a high fashion model client I never train them cross-fit style.
-I would destroy their physique with nothing but heavy squats, overhead pressing and pull-ups.
-Alternatively if I was working with a women who wanted to get physically stronger and perform better for her line of work as a stunt double then cross-fit might be the perfect style of training.
+Don’t just follow some exercise or nutrition trend because it’s hot right now as it might be counter-intuitive and actually slow down your progress.
+I always say if you want to perform train for performance, If you want to look like a model train like one, If you want to look like a boxer train like one etc… Personally, when I have a high fashion model client I never train them cross-fit style.
+I would destroy their physique with nothing but heavy squats, overhead pressing, and pull-ups.
+Alternatively, if I was working with a woman who wanted to get physically stronger and perform better for her line of work as a stunt double then cross-fit might be the perfect style of training.
 Those statements might ruffle some Cross-fit feathers but any Pro Fitness Trainer knows them to be true.
-I have to know what my clients intentions and goals are then train them accordingly.
+I have to know what my client’s intentions and goals are then train them accordingly.
 I cant just dump my ideas and goals onto to my clients just because I personally like to train a specific way.
-Watch out for this when looking for a trainer as i see this often!
+Watch out for this when looking for a trainer as I see this often!

 The key is knowing your intention!
 Do you need (or want) to be lean, strong, balanced, agile & flexible?
 If so then cross-fit is not your thing.
 Yoga and functional training is more your thing.
 Do you need brute strength, performance, a challenge and are competitive in nature…awesome cross-fit is probably perfect for you.
 Are you really stressed out, have anxiety, tight and can’t imagine giving any more of your valuable energy away right now…then concentrating on your nutrition, meditation and Yin yoga is where it’s at for you my friend.